the-anna-project/annad/doc/evaluation/starting_a_conversation_by_greeting.md

 a response.

-Creativity, inspriration, spontaneity and other human like fresh skills need to influence behavior as well.
+Creativity, inspriration, spontaneity and other human like fresh skills need to influence behaviour as well.
 To fill a conversation with life is basically the simple result of using already known information and choosing this one that fits the current situation the most.
 What that actually means depends on the experiences an individual made so far.
 After clustering context related